dummy-ilh/MINE/ML/Google_glossary.md

 Making predictions about the interests of one user based on the interests of many other users.
 Collaborative filtering is often used in recommendation systems.

 See Collaborative filtering in the Recommendation Systems course for more information.

+CommitmentBank (CB)
+#Metric

+A dataset for evaluating an LLM's proficiency in determining whether the author of a passage believes a target clause within that passage.
+Each entry in the dataset contains:

+    A passage
+    A target clause within that passage
+    A Boolean value indicating whether the passage's author believes the target clause

+For example:

+    Passage: What fun to hear Artemis laugh.
+She's such a serious child.
+I didn't know she had a sense of humor.
+    Target clause: she had a sense of humor
+    Boolean: True, which means the author believes the target clause

+CommitmentBank is a component of the SuperGLUE ensemble.

 compact model